Tharindu-h/searchEngine/README.md

 - Indexed page information were gathered by crawling the respective pages using the 'crawler' package from NPM.
 - The pages were crawled recursively using deapth first search. (follow all the useful links a given page has in deapth first order)
 - Crawled information is stored in mongodb for persistance.
-- Pages are indexed using the NPM package elasticlunr
+- Pages are indexed using the NPM package elasticlunr.
 - Importance of the crawled pages are calculated using the PageRank algorithm.
 (Proposed by Brin/Page in 1998, foundation of Google search)
 - The server is built following REST design principles.